This guide provides information on:

 Search Alerts - This is most often a feature found on a database.
 Again, you will most likely be required to create an account so that you can save all of your information in one place.
 The benefit is that if you are consistently doing research on a specific topic, you don't have to continually create new searches.
 This will save the boolean search terms you have set and then search for new information on the same prescribed search variables.
 Most journals and databases offer this type of alert.

 Citation Alerts - Most databases allow you to select an article and create this type of alert for every time it is cited in another publication.
 This is especially helpful if you are looking for similar information or if you want to see who is citing your work.
 Citation alerts are not available in all databases.
-Web of Science, JSTOR (how to video), Science Direct and are databases that offer this service
+JSTOR (how to steps) and Scopus (how to steps) and are databases that offer this service

 Email Alerts - Probably one of the easiest ways to get information delivered right to you is through your inbox.
 Most databases and publication websites, as well as news agencies, magazines, and journals, use this feature.
 To access this feature, you may need to create an account on the website so that you can 'subscribe' to the alerting feature.
 Once they have your email, you can pick and choose what you want have sent and when (daily, weekly, etc.) and in what form (digest, etc.).